RhysBrown-EEng/carisurg-portfolio/README.md

 This repository represents a personal portfolio within the CariSurg AI Healthcare Training Program.
 Consequently, contributions are not being accepted at this time.

-However, feedback and suggestions from tutors, clinical or technical reviewers, or any interested party are always welcome.
+However, feedback and suggestions from tutors, clinical or technical reviewers, or any other interested party are always welcome.

 ## License
 This project is licensed under the MIT License.